-JCRS was founded as a home for Jewish widows and orphans, and when the home closed in the 1940s, it evolved into a regional agency that now funds or serves over 1800 Jewish youth each year in Alabama, Mississippi, Tennessee, Arkansas, Louisiana, Texas and Oklahoma.
+JCRS was founded as a home in New Orleans for Jewish widows and orphans, and when the home closed in the 1940s, it evolved into a regional agency that now funds or serves over 1800 Jewish youth each year in Alabama, Mississippi, Tennessee, Arkansas, Louisiana, Texas and Oklahoma.

-When Goldberg moved to New Orleans in 1988, he was single, but upon his arrival, he met the woman he was soon to marry, Wendy Diamond, an employee of the New Orleans Jewish Community Center.
-Wendy Goldberg is currently the New Orleans JCC’s associate director, and in 2022, she will have 40 years of tenure with the Center.
+When Goldberg moved to New Orleans, he was single, but upon his arrival, he met the woman he was soon to marry, Wendy Diamond, an employee of the New Orleans Jewish Community Center.

-Goldberg credits his own tenure and the ongoing growth and success of JCRS as being a combination of a “number of factors.”
+Upon his retirement last year, he said his long tenure and the growth of JCRS was due to a “number of factors.”

 “First of all, you have incredible dedication from the JCRS board, staff, volunteers and donors,” he explained.
 “When you have them behind you, you can respond quickly to emergencies, as JCRS did during hurricanes and floods that have repeatedly hit East Texas and Louisiana over the last five years.”

 Goldberg said having “wonderful services, hardworking and talented staff, and dedicated and generous board and volunteers are the reasons JCRS endures, and explains why I have tried to stay a few years beyond a typical retirement age.”